conan-io/docs/reference/conanfile/attributes.rst

-Please **note** that most of the legacy generators like `cmake`, `cmake_multi`, `cmake_find_package`, `cmake_find_package_multi` and `cmake_paths` do not listen to these properties at all, so if you want to maintain compatibility with consumers that use those generators at the same time that you are adding that information for new generators like `CMakeDeps` you will have to have both models living together in the same recipe.
+Please **note** that most of the legacy generators like `cmake`, `cmake_multi`, `cmake_find_package`, `cmake_find_package_multi` and `cmake_paths` do not listen to these properties at all, so if you want to maintain compatibility with consumers that use those generators and also that information for new generators like `CMakeDeps` you need both models living together in the same recipe.

 .. seealso::